blarghmatey/podcastinit/content/episode8.md

         *  Flame virus - 5MB payload - incredibly advanced
             *  Lua interpreter bundled along with the scripts
         *  Vale framework - Python framework that takes payloads out of penetration testing executables
 *  What is it about Python that makes it useful for penetration testing and other information security tasks?
     *  Same thing that makes it useful for anything else
     *  mpacket from core security
 *  What are some of the more useful Python penetration testing tools?
     *  OFFENSE
         *  [Beautiful Soup](http://www.crummy.com/software/BeautifulSoup/)
-        *  secure web
         *  [scapy](http://www.secdev.org/projects/scapy/)
-        *  deeppacket?
         *  [Volatility](https://code.google.com/p/volatility/)
     *  DEFENSE
         *  [Counter dictionary from collections](https://docs.python.org/2/library/collections.html#collections.Counter)